victorvinicius33/cubos-flix/README.md

 # Cubos flix
 Site made for the second challenge of Cubos Academy's FullStack software development course.
-In the construction process, only HTML and CSS were used.
+In the construction process, only HTML, CSS and Javascript were used.

 ## Link to see the project working